|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by the Department of Aircraft Production (DAP) at Fishermans Bend in Melbourne.

 Delivered to the Royal Australian Air Force (RAAF) as Beaufort Mark VI serial number A9-89.
-Assigned to 100 Squadron.
+Assigned to No. 100 Squadron.
 No known nickname or nose art.

 As he neared Port Moresby, S/Ldr Bernard turned towards land and could see what he believed were camp lights and continued westward along the southern coast of New Guinea.
 The first indication that the aircraft was dangerously low was when Sgt Osborne noticed that the aircraft's navigation lights were illuminating mangroves.
 Before he could warn the pilot, this aircraft then crashed near Kepple Point on the southern coast of New Guinea.